thoughtsunificator/manifesto/README.md

 - Be users/developers centric, not trends centric.
 - If it's not usable, it's not secure.
 Version pinning yes, security through obscurity no, burdening users with useless actions no.
 - Less configuration means less complication.
-- Use principles such as the Law of Demeter or Separation Of Concerns as a mean to establish a clear definition of what each part of the software's job is.
+- Use (wisely) principles such as the Separation Of Concerns as a mean to establish a clear definition of what each part of the software's job is.
 The cutting corners mindset should be antagonized.
 Own these hard to grasp concepts.
 - Try not to assume that the user is using X tool or Y software (do not infer).
 Once the stack has left it up to the software, it's its job to maintain that good experience until it itself passes the torch.
 - While experimenting is most certainly always a good idea, [try not to fall for the overcomplicate things mindset trap](http://motherfuckingwebsite.com/).
 - Programming can be seen as a way for us to dematerialize by conceptualizing the complexities of the world around us, which is why it should be as verbose as one can take.